 suspension from the privileges of congregation membership until the pastor and Congregation Council receive evidence, satisfactory to them, of repentance and amendment of life;

-termination of membership in the this congregation; or
+termination of membership in this congregation; or

-termination of membership in the this congregation and exclusion from the church property and from all congregation activities.
+termination of membership in this congregation and exclusion from the church property and from all congregation activities.

 *C15.06.
 The written decision of the discipline hearing panel shall be sent to the vice president of the synod, the accused member(s), and the Congregation Council as required by the Constitution, Bylaws, and Continuing Resolutions of the Evangelical Lutheran Church in America.
 The decision of the discipline hearing panel shall be implemented by the Congregation Council and recorded in the minutes of the next council meeting.

 *C15.07.
-No member of the congregation shall be subject to discipline a second time for offenses that a discipline hearing panel has heard previously and decided pursuant to this chapter.
+No member of this congregation shall be subject to discipline a second time for offenses that a discipline hearing panel has heard previously and decided pursuant to this chapter.

 *C15.10.
 Adjudication

 *C15.11.
 When there is disagreement between or among factions within this congregation on a substantive issue which cannot be resolved by the parties, members of this congregation may petition the synod bishop for consultation after informing the president of this congregation of their intent to do so.
 The synod bishop shall seek a timely resolution of the dispute.
-If the issue relates directly to the pastor, the bishop may begin the process in †S14.18.d *C9.05.d.
+If the issue relates directly to the pastor, the bishop may begin the process in *C9.05.d.
 In all other matters, if the bishop’s consultation fails to resolve the issue, the bishop shall refer the matter to the Consultation Committee of the synod, which shall undertake efforts to find an appropriate solution.
 If the Consultation Committee’s efforts fail to resolve the dispute, the entire matter shall be referred to the Synod Council for adjudication by whatever process the Council deems necessary.
 The Synod Council’s decision shall be final.

 Chapter 16.